empiricaly/create-empirica-app/templates/basic/Readme.md

 Open a player tab by going to [https:/localhost:3000/](https:/localhost:3000/) or clicking on **open app**.

 The player that you open with [https:/localhost:3000/](https:/localhost:3000/) is cached on your browser.
 Whenever you start a game with this player, your local app will keep that information.
 To play again there are multiple things you can do:
-- Click on the **Reset current session** button on header of a tab with your player to reset this player, and create a new game for this player to join.
+- Click on the **Reset current session** button on the header of a tab with your player to reset this player, and create a new game for this player to join.
-- Click on the **New Player** button on header of a tab with your player to open a new tab with a different player (you will see tab with an id).
+- Click on the **New Player** button on the header of a tab with your player to open a new tab with a different player (you will see the id of that player in the title of the tab).
 - Go to the **Players** tab in the admin panel and retire players that have finished or cancelled.

 **The app will hot reload as you save changes to your code.**